by Charlie Hickenbottom

 I freely acknowledge that I could spend a bunch of bucks for an expensive fat-bike, which helps negotiate snow and ice with a lot more stability than my run-of-the-mill 1980s style mountain bike.
 I could also consider changing over the bicycle to studded tires.
 But riding a bike in traffic and considering the possible impacts of going to the pavement from a slide on ice takes away my usual confidence of negotiating Wenatchee’s streets safely by bicycle.

 How did I get around town for that period of December and January?
 I did use my motor vehicle for trips over to the swimming pool in East Wenatchee.
 But for most of my trips on this side of the river I chose walking.
 I write a short grocery list, add a day pack and walk to either Safeway or Plaza SuperJet, both less than three-quarters of a mile from where I live near Columbia Elementary School.
 Trips to just about anywhere downtown involve about a mile or so roundtrip.
 Stan’s and Walgreen’s are both less than one and one-quarter mile from home.
-I walked down to the soon-to-be opened Riverfront Rock Gym a couple of times to check on progress there, a longer walk of two and one-quarter miles each way.
+I walked down to the Riverfront Rock Gym a couple of times, a longer walk of two and one-quarter miles each way.